gchriswill/Sizesable/README.md

 Please review the licencing terms before contributing to this project which can be found in the root directory of the project repository.
 [Project's License](https://github.com/gchriswill/Sizesable/blob/master/LICENSE)

-For inqueries about this project's license please :e-mail: : [gchriswill@me.com](mailto:gchriswill@me.com)
+For inqueries about this project's license please message me at: [@gchriswill](https://twitter.com/gchriswill)

 ---